Shaker of Hell: Captain Moroni

 After Moroni became the captain of all the armies, and before he went to battle the first time he sought the guidance of a prophet of God.

 As mentioned before, Captain Moroni was an innovator.
-He had armed his people with shields, breastplates, helmets and thick clothing for battle.
-This was uncommon.
-He also armed his people with the Lord's advice.
+Not only did he armed his people with shields, breastplates, helmets and thick clothing for battle, an uncommon act, he also armed his people with the Lord's advice.

 Mormon informs that "Moroni, ...knowing of the prophecies of Alma, sent certain men unto him, desiring him that he should inquire of the Lord whither the armies of the Nephites should go to defend themselves against the Lamanites" Alma 43:23.